Javascript Menu by Deluxe-Menu.com

 Lafiya

-African word from the Hausa language meaning "health or well-being."
+An African word from the Hausa language meaning “health or well-being.”
 This word was adopted for a Church of the Brethren medical program (Annual Conference, 1971) that trained Nigerian doctors and nurses, working in cooperation with the Basel Mission and churches in West German.
-Presently, it is also a wellness program sponsored by Association of Brethren Caregivers (ABC), that stresses a ministry of wholeness in congregations, districts, and related agencies, through identifying the need for both giving and receiving care.
+It was a wellness program sponsored by now the defunct Association of Brethren Caregivers that stressed a ministry of wholeness in congregations, districts, and related agencies, through identifying the need for both giving and receiving care.
+A few Brethren congregations still identify themselves as a Lafiya church because of their wellness ministry to local or global interests.

 La Verne, University of